Northwest Rocky Mountain CASA

 - There are over 900 CASA programs around the County.
 Find out more about the CASA movement and the stories of how CASA helped over 274,000 children last year by visiting the National CASA website.

-To inspire, educate and empower community volunteers to advocate for the best interests of abused, neglected and at-risk children to help ensure safety and permanency in their lives.
+To inspire, empower, and educate the community and volunteers to advocate for the best interests of the child.